Former site of venue:

 https://www.villagevoice.com/rocking-the-cradle

-Located at 1955 Deer Park Avenue in Deer Park, New York, Sparks was a rock-centric venue believed to have closed in 1994.
-Among the notable performers who graced its stage were KISS' Ace Frehley, Blind Melon, Dream Theater, Green Jelly, Testament, Ugly Kid Joe, Zebra, Spin Doctors, Blue Oyster Cult, Murphy's Law, Stu Hamm, Doyle Bramhall II, and Blues Traveler.
+After its time in Huntington, Sparks relocated to 1955 Deer Park Avenue in Deer Park, New York.
+Sparks continued to be a rock-centric venue, as believed to have closed in 1994.
+Among the notable performers who graced its stage were KISS guitarist Ace Frehley, Blind Melon, Dream Theater, Green Jelly, Testament, Ugly Kid Joe, Zebra, Spin Doctors, Blue Oyster Cult, Murphy's Law, Stu Hamm, Saigon Kick, Doyle Bramhall II, and Blues Traveler.

 Ticket stubs from Sparks: